zzhangjii/learning-library/workshops/adwc-trialcampaigns/README.md

 **Reference the following Lab Guides by opening their Documentation Files:**

-## Lab 100: Provision a new ADWC database, Connect to the database using Oracle SQL Developer, and create DW users
+## Lab 100: Provision and Connect to ADWC

 **Documenation**: [LabGuide100.md](LabGuide100.md)